ros2/ros2_documentation/source/Tutorials/Demos/Real-Time-Programming.rst

    <your username>    -   memlock   <limit in kB>

 A limit of ``-1`` is unlimited.
-If you choose this, you may need to accompany it with ``ulimit -l unlimited`` after editing the file.
+If you choose this, you may need to accompany it with ``ulimit -l unlimited`` (as root) after editing the file.

 After saving the file, log out and log back in.
 Then rerun the ``pendulum_demo`` invocation.